Jardines Galleries

 PCGS CoinFacts

-Exceptions: extremely high grade (MS67+), key dates, part of registry set, rare varieties.
+Exceptions: extremely high grade (MS67+), key dates, part of a Registry set, rare varieties.

 Sources